citizenlabsgr/openbudgetgr/README.md

 The [`/src`](./_src) directory is the working folder of this project, and contains all necessary code that is compiled in the static site.

-To start development of this project, make sure that you have all of the [prerequisites](#prerequisites), and run the the following commands
+To start developing, make sure you have all [prerequisites](#prerequisites) installed, and run the the following commands

 ```sh
 # Go to the '_src' folder of the OpenBudget GR project